-The meeting will be held on 20th November at 2.30pm at Aldeburgh Community Centre.
+The meeting will be held at 2.30pm on Monday 15 January at Snape Village Hall.
 Visitors welcome.
 Admission: members £1, visitors £3, incl tea/coffee.

 OUR RESEARCH CENTRE